MaxikTheBest/GoldenAdBlocker/README.md

 ### Browser Extension / Userscript
 1. Install a userscript manager like [Tampermonkey](https://www.tampermonkey.net/) or [Greasemonkey](https://www.greasespot.net/).
-2. Download the RedditAdblocker script from the link above.
+2. Download the GoldenAdblocker script from the link above.
 3. Make sure it is enabled (it should be by default).
 4. Go to redit and reload it if you didnt already.
 5. Turn off conflict extensions.